v-v/karkkainen-sanders/README.txt

 - They tests the algorithms for correct output given a FASTA input
 - the output of the program shell be compared to output1.txt or output2.txt accordingly.

-test-deprecated-fastaX.txt
-- Those tests are for some deprecated FASTA features like supporting multiple entries in one file, comments, possibility of * indicating a termination character in the end etc.
-- Please not that only the octave version supports this.
-- Eg: octave -q --path code/octave/ --eval "suffixArrayFromFile('tests/test-deprecated-fasta3.txt', 'out.txt')"